Field ReferenceInventory

 Quarantine reason

-Required when status is quarantine.
+Required when status is Quarantine.
 Free-text, but should be specific enough to audit later (“Failed micro test 2026-04-12, retain for retest”).
 Visible in the audit trail.

 Notes